CyberSpaceEsli/learn-nextjs/README.md

 # learn-nextjs
-A invoices dashboard exercise provided by vercel in order to learn the full-stack next-js application
+A invoices dashboard exercise provided by vercel in order to learn the full-stack next-js application.
+I am passionate about becoming an expert in full-stack development. 💻